zashirah/CityScore/README.md

 Project Link: https://pages.git.generalassemb.ly/zshirah/CityScore/

+*If you use and tablet or laptop, you are able to compare cities

 ## Project Description

 A 1 page site showing multiple data points for a particular city (or urban area).
 Data points include: quality of life, business freedom, climate, cost of living, culture, education, job market, tolerance, and much more.